 Blueberries are in season and what better way to celebrate than enjoying them with breakfast.
-This new baked blueberry oatmeal recipe bakes quickly in a pressure cooker and makes a delicious breakfast.
+This recipe for baked oatmeal with blueberries cooks quickly in a pressure cooker, making a delicious gluten free breakfast.

 We are big oatmeal fans in our house.
 Mr. Fearless Dining calls oatmeal the comfort food of breakfast.
 Add blueberries and other fresh fruit to his oatmeal and he is one happy guy.